SKojiroHiggins/tech-today/README.md

 # Get Started

-- Use Create React App to create a component based application to display your page.
+- Use Create React App to create a component based application to display the page.

 # npm start